-- 5.1.1 The Alco-Sensor and Lifeloc FC20 portable breath testing instrument performance verification is run using approximately 0.08 and/or 0.20 performance verification solutions provided by and/or approved by ISPFS. - 5.1.2 The performance verification using the 0.08 and 0.20 performance verification solutions consist of two samples - 5.1.3 A performance verification of the Alco-Sensor and Lifeloc FC20 instruments using a 0.08 performance verification solution must be performed within 24 hours, before or after an evidentiary test to be approved for evidentiary use.
-Multiple breath alcohol tests may be covered by a single performance verification. - 5.1.3.1 A 0.08 performance verification solution should be replaced with fresh solution approximately every 25 verifications or every calendar month, whichever comes first. - A 0.20 performance verification should be run and results logged once per calendar month and replaced with fresh solution approximately every 25 verifications or until it reaches its expiration date, whichever comes first
+- 5.1.1 The Alco-Sensor and Lifeloc FC20 portable breath testing instrument performance verification is run using approximately 0.08 and/or 0.20 performance verification solutions provided by and/or approved by ISPFS. - 5.1.2 The performance verification using the 0.08 and 0.20 performance verification solutions consist of two samples. - 5.1.3 A performance verification of the Alco-Sensor and Lifeloc FC20 instruments using a 0.08 or 0.20 performance verification solution must be performed within 24 hours, before or after an evidentiary test to be approved for evidentiary use.
+Multiple breath alcohol tests may be covered by a single performance verification.
+Reference 5.1.4.1 for clarification on the use of the 0.20 solution in this capacity. - 5.1.3.1 A 0.08 performance verification solution should be replaced with fresh solution approximately every 25 verifications or every calendar month, whichever comes first. - 5.1.4 A 0.20 performance verification should be run and results logged once per calendar month and replaced with fresh solution approximately every 25 verifications or until it reaches its expiration date, whichever comes first